williamtong/battery_lifetime/README.md

 </figure>

 Each battery underwent approximately 90–1500 cycles of testing, with experiments often terminating soon after SOH dropped below 90%.
 Measurement intervals varied, as shown in the histogram below.
+Despite the large variations in the measurement time intervals, the PSDs still emerge to be the most pwoerful features in the model.
+This is a testament to the importance of the charging protocol to the lifetime of the batteries.

 <figure>
     <img src='./images/time_intervals.png' width="1000">